mottram/mottram/_posts/2009-11-21-chemex-coffee.markdown

 3. **Go easy on the water**.
 First you need to dribble a small amount of water onto your grounds, and wait a bit for them to 'bloom'.
 Then drizzle on some more, all over the grounds, until the water level is almost at the top.
 Then wait until the coffee is not-quite-dry, and top it up again, pouring into the centre.
 Sounds fiddly, I know, but it's only three pours from the kettle.

 That's it.
 In three or four minutes, you've got a zingy and fresh-tasting mug of coffee.
 Yum.
 A cup brewed with the Chemex isn't _superior_ to coffee brewed with a cafetière, or with my one-cup filter thingy, but it is very different.
-The clarity of the brew is the first thing I noticed, and a complete lack of bitterness.
-And--at the risk of sounding like a gold-plated-interconnects audiophile--I really can detect a wider variety of flavours and aromas in a Chemex-brewed cup.
+The clarity of the brew is the first thing I noticed, along with a complete lack of bitterness.
+And--at the risk of sounding like a gold-plated-interconnects [audiophile][5]--I really can detect a wider variety of flavours and aromas, resulting in a more _complex_ flavour, in a Chemex-brewed cup.

-This must be down to the quality of the Chemex paper filters, so I plan to trim one down to fit my Vietnamese job and fashion a cheap-poncey hybrid brewer.
+This must be down to the quality of the Chemex paper filters (or the jump from holes punched in metal to 'unbleached, oxygen cleaned' paper), so I plan to trim one down to fit my Vietnamese job and fashion a cheap-poncey hybrid brewer.
 You knever know, it might be a coffee revelation.

 More info: